pkoretic/json_rpc/README.md

 * host: Host the client should connect to.
 Defaults to '127.0.0.1'.
 * port: Port the client should connect to.
 Defaults to '7070'.
+* keepalive [optional]: if set, keepalive will set using [net-keepalive](https://github.com/hertzg/node-net-keepalive)

 ### connect
 Returns promise which resolves after the connection to the specified host is ready